Estimating Random-Walk Probabilities in Directed Graphs: Lower Bounds for Estimating (Single-Pair) PPR

 \emph{Case 2:} For $\frac{1}{nm} \leq \delta \leq \frac{c}{d^3}$, set $L = (c/(d\delta))^{1/2}$ and $D = d$, giving a lower bound of $\Omega((d/\delta)^{1/2})$.

 \emph{Case 3:} For $\frac{c}{d^3} \leq \delta \leq 1$, set $L = D = (c/\delta)^{1/3}$, giving a lower bound of $\Omega\p{(1/\delta)^{2/3}}$. \end{proof}

-In~\Cref{sec:new-pair-alg}, we prove that this lower bound is tight, by introducing a novel algorithm exploiting its access to $\InOrd$ and $\Adj$.
-We thus achieve optimal bounds for both the worst and average case of the single pair problem under all models combining inclusion and exclusion of $\Jump$, $\InOrd$, and $\Adj$.
+Recall that in~\Cref{thm:pair-alg-log-final}, we have established an upper bound $\tilde{O}(\min\{m, (d/\delta)^{1/2}, (1/\delta)^{2/3}\})$ by introducing a novel algorithm exploiting its access to $\InOrd$ and $\Adj$.
+This shows that this lower bound is tight up to logarithmic factors.
+We thus achieve (near) optimal bounds for both the worst and average case of the single pair problem under all models combining inclusion and exclusion of $\Jump$, $\InOrd$, and $\Adj$.